pabarbosa/prosody-scripts/AcousticParametersforVowelsExtractor/Manual.md

 ## Manual of the Praat Script
-# ExtractingAcousticParametersforVowels
+# AcousticParametersforVowelsExtractor
 ### by Plinio A. Barbosa (Nov, 2015)
 ### Version 1.3

-This manual gives a general overview of how the ExtractingAcousticParametersforVowels Praat script works.
+This manual gives a general overview of how the AcousticParametersforVowelsExtractor Praat script works.
 Any questions can be asked directly to this email: pabarbosa.unicampbr@gmail.com.

 ## PART A – HOW THE SCRIPTS WORKS